chisty/ShortNotes/Algorithm/Problem Map.md

 ------------
 Here, I will try to map problem patterns to specific or closer strategies.
 This will help to find right approach to solve the problem.
 Since there is always a finite set of problem patterns, we can easily group them.

-[Here,](https://medium.com/better-programming/the-ultimate-strategy-to-preparing-for-the-coding-interview-ee9f7eb439f3 "Here,") is a very good article related to this. **Must Read!**
+[Here,](https://medium.com/better-programming/the-ultimate-strategy-to-preparing-for-the-coding-interview-ee9f7eb439f3 "Here,") is a very good article related to this. **Must Read!**  The summary of this article is written below:

 #### Ad-Hoc / Observation
 ------------